seanelizabethcaron/tools/README.md

 ```
 dpkg --get-selections | grep -v deinstall | cut -f 1 > input.selections
 ```

+#### setup_sftp_chroot.pl

+Create sshd_config directives for a list of chroot user accounts previously using the scponlyc shell mechanism.

 #### slurm_node_trouble_report.pl

 Insert into cron to send an email report of all Slurm nodes in DOWN or DRAIN states.